starstormhun/StarPlugins/README.md

 #### Expression Control [KK/KKS]
 This is an old plugin which I decompiled and modified to also be able to be used on males.

-#### KKUSS Fix [KKS]
+#### Shader Fixer [KK/KKS]
-Fixes the KKUSS shaders when used in Koikatsu Sunshine by making sure they always have at least a flat normal map.
+By default it fixes the KKUSS shaders when used in Koikatsu Sunshine by making sure they always have at least a flat normal map.
-Can be extended for other shaders having the same problem, hit me up if you find any.
+The shader filter is configurable so it can be extended to work on other shaders.

 #### Light Settings [KK/KKS]
 Allows changing more properties of lights than available by default.